cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 A customer with a dog named "Lord Gumzies" is insisting on a moulded nameplate, they do not want a 3D print because "3D prints look all weird and ribbed".

 There is something you could do --- you could try and cobble together your own mould out of polystyrene.
-Sure, it won't last as long as a steel mould, and you couldn't pour hot plastic into it, but maybe you could pour silicone into it instead.
+It won't last as long as a steel mould, and you can't pour hot plastic into it, but maybe you can pour silicone into it instead.

 A polystyrene mould is what a `&'a str` is.
 That cheeky `'a` thing is called a "lifetime".
-Lifetimes are probably a topic for another article.
+Lifetimes are probably a topic for another post.
 All you need to know is that an `&'a str` has a lifetime specifier `'a` which tells you how long the mould is going to last for.

 Rust's compiler can often figure out how long a variable needs to last for, all on its own.
 Well done, Rust.
-If it can't do this, then clippy will moan at you and you'll need to define the lifetime... but let's not get off track.

 To convert a `String` to a `&'a str`, we do this:
 {% highlight rust %}